michaeljfriedman/COS418/raft/src/raft/design.md

 - AppendEntries
   - If AE term < my term, reject message and reply with my term
-  - Send Convert To Follower signal (current term = my term, new term = AE term) and wait for ack
+  - Send Convert To Follower signal (new term = AE term) and wait for ack
   - If I don't have log[prevLogIndex] or its term doesn't match prevLogTerm, reject and reply with my term
   - If one of my log entries conflicts with a new log entry (same index but different terms), delete it and all entries after it
   - Append all new entries *not* already in the log